atolye15/cra-recipe/README.md

             - build_dependencies
 ```

-After that we need to enable, CircleCI for our repository.
+After that we need to enable CircleCI for our repository.

 ## Step 15: Auto-deploy to Surge.sh